Barn and Garden Cat Adoptions

 Long-acting oral flea/tick medication can also be obtained from veterinarians, and oral dewormers are readily available at pet/feed stores or online.

-Prior to submitting an application, please take a few minutes to read our Acclimation Instructions AND very important FAQs that will explain basic requirements and answer many common questions.
+Prior to submitting an application, please take a few minutes to read our Acclimation Instructions and very important FAQs that will explain basic requirements and answer many common questions.

 Ready to complete the Barn & Garden Cat Adoption Application?
 Once you've entered your information, simply click the "submit button", or email it to Celeste Ingrid at ingridc@saccounty.gov.